South Korea

 b. completion of visa process and family travel back to Australia with adopted child

-The time between the 2 hearings can be between 4 and 7 weeks.
+The time between the hearings can be between four and seven weeks.
 If you have children, they are encouraged to travel with you.

 After the adoption